DoliGreece/payment-reference/README.md

 All team members have write access here and at https://github.com/DoliGreece/dolibarr/tree/payment-reference

-Please use discussions and Issues and Wiki here to collaborate
+Please use discussions, Issues and Wiki here to collaborate